MinhTranTuan3112/TTM-Music/README.md

 - Who will use the system?
 Everyone can use this web application to enjoy listening to music
 ## System features:
 - Listen to all different genres of the songs and albums from your favorite artists
-- Store all of your favorite tracks into playlists and share them with your friends and other users
+- Store all of your favorite tracks into playlists
+- Share your playlists
-- Shuffle playlists
+- Shuffle your playlists
 - Find your favorite songs based on genres or artists

 # 2/ Wireframe or screenshots of the system: (Working On It)